atrandafir/js-cache/README.md

 var achievements=jsCache.get('achievements', null);

 if (achievements !== null) {
-  // means you got the data, so you can just return
+  // means you got the data, so you can just do whatever you need to do } else {
-	return;
-} else {
-  // if no data, then load it, example, from an API call var response=await apiCall('/some/api');
+  // if no data, then load it, example, from an API call achievements=await apiCall('/some/api');
-  // save the data into the cache for the next time, and also set the expiration time jsCache.set('achievements', response, 10);
+  // save the data into the cache for the next time, and also set the expiration time jsCache.set('achievements', achievements, 10);
 }
 ```